jabbermarky/jabbermarky.github.io/_pages/outsourcing-pitfalls.md

 <br />

+As a business owner, "failure to launch" is the worst possible outcome.
+If you don't ship the product, you don't get the revenue. if you don't ship the product, you don't win the customer.
+If you don't ship the product, you don't build the business.

+Talk to me about how I build software products.
+I'll tell you about:

+ * how I use *Lean Startup* techniques to formulate hypotheses about your target market and then test those hypotheses;
+ * how I use *Agile Methodologies* to build software iteratively;
-Talk to me about how I use outsourcing strategically; how I am able to deliver marketable software reliably and quickly within a reasonable budget using contracted resources.
+ * how I use *strategic outsourcing* to deliver marketable software reliably and quickly within a reasonable budget using contracted resources;
+ * how I avoid *failure to launch*.

-I will tell you about Mike, who followed my advice and got his version 1 product into the market on time.
+I can tell you about Mike, who followed my advice and launched his version 1 product into the market on time.

-I will tell you about my time at Nokia, where I reduced our device software testing time from 30 days to 2 days.
+I can tell you about my time at Nokia, where I reduced our device software testing time from 30 days to 2 days.

-**If you are considering using contract software developers to build your product, then talk to me first.
+**If you are considering using contract software developers to build your product, please talk to me first.
 I will help  you build a hybrid team of local and remote developers that will deliver a successful outcome.**